Lights, Camera, Action: The Renaissance of Live-Action Video Commercials

 - Capture the audience’s attention with a peaceful picture.
 Let it be the bird on the sky or rustic still life.

 - Emotional appeal is important here, too.
 That’s not about the 25th shot.
-It means the advertising must call on the pinpoint emotions, which helps people see that the product is useful and boosts sales.
+It means the advertising must call on the targeted emotions, which helps people see that the product is useful and boosts sales.

 There are so many videos used in ads in our wonderful globe that we need to explain each section individually.